-This command queues file in spool directory immediately (through the temporary file of course) – so pay attention that sending 2 GiB file will create 2 GiB outbound encrypted packet.
+This command queues file in spool directory immediately – so pay attention that sending 2 GiB file will create 2 GiB outbound encrypted packet.

-If SRC equals to -, then create an encrypted temporary
+If SRC equals to -, to data is read from

 If SRC points to directory, then